BENNINGTON FARMERS’ MARKET BYLAWS

 The board of directors shall be responsible for the business of the organization and for any other business that may be necessary relating to the organization.
 The directors shall in all cases act as a board and may adopt any such rules and regulations for the conduct of the meetings, the management of the organization, and the administration of the market as they deem proper and consistent with the laws of the State of Vermont.

-There shall be twelve persons elected as the Board of Directors from the membership.
+There shall be seven to nine persons elected as the Board of Directors from the membership.
 The goal is for a broad makeup of the Board.
 There must always be a majority of vendors.
 The remaining Board members should be community and/or business non-vendors.
-When choosing nominees for the board, the current board should strive to meet the following goal of diversity: that there be at least 2 farmers and at least one person from each product group (agricultural products, prepared/specialty food and crafts).
+When choosing nominees for the board, the current board should strive to meet the following goal of diversity: that there be at least two farmers and at least one person from each product group (agricultural products, prepared/specialty food and crafts).

 The officers shall consist of a President, a Vice-President, a secretary, and a treasurer, and will be elected by the Board.
 Each officer will perform such duties as the Board directs.